 SBRI Healthcare is an NHS England programme that provides funding to innovative companies to solve healthcare problems.
 Supported by Academic Health Science Networks (AHSNs), SBRI Healthcare’s main aim in 2018 is to support high potential cancer screening solutions.
 Aidence’s Veye Lung Nodules technology demonstrates the ability to transform screening and facilitate both earlier and faster diagnosis of cancer.

-Aidence believes that its Veye Chest supports the radiologist to improve the quality and efficiency of reporting.
+Aidence believes that its Veye Lung Nodules supports the radiologist to improve the quality and efficiency of reporting.
 Our vision is that our technology reduces the burden on radiologists and helps them save valuable time.

 Mark-Jan Harte, CEO of Aidence:

 ”We are very proud to have been selected for the SBRI.
 It gives Aidence the opportunity to show the value of its AI solution in improving cancer care.
 Enabling cost-effective lung cancer screening is a key goal for Aidence, and this grant brings this goal an important step closer.“

 Aidence partners with NHS Lothian and researchers of the University of Edinburgh to validate quantification features like automated volume measurement.
 We welcome the collaboration with the NHS Lothian and the University of Edinburgh, it fits our approach that we want our reliability independently proven by scientific research.
 This study started in February and the preliminary results are expected in June this year.